AdminUmesh/Dev-Notes/C#/Oops in C#.md

     }
 }
 ```
+**Why and when we use Interface?**
+1. **To Achieve Security -** An interface allows you to hide certain implementation details and expose only the essential methods and properties.
+This helps in encapsulating the logic, making the system more secure and easier to maintain.

+2. **To Achieve Multiple Inheritance -** C# does not support multiple inheritance (i.e., a class cannot inherit from multiple classes).
+However, you can implement multiple interfaces in a class.
+This allows you to inherit functionality from multiple sources without the complexities of multiple inheritance.
+Note: To implement multiple interfaces in C#, separate them with a comma (see example below).

 ## Static Methods and Properties
-Static methods and properties are declared with the static keyword.
+- Declared with the **static** keyword:

-`Static methods can be called directly without creating an instance of the class.`
+- Static methods can be called directly - without creating an instance of the class first.

+- We can apply static keyword with variables, methods, properties, constructors (static constructors), and nested classes.

 ```csharp
 class Adder {